rtgodwin/rtgodwin.github.io/_docs/session3.md

   - A few bones of small animals littered around, cats, a giant rat, and birds it looks like (from mimic)

 ## Mimic
 - In an upper room, a closet in pretty good condition.
-As soon as PC approached, is grappled by a [Mimic](https://roll20.net/compendium/dnd5e/Mimic#content)
+As soon as PC approaches, is grappled by a [Mimic](https://roll20.net/compendium/dnd5e/Mimic#content)

 ## Basement
 - Two graves, Lif and Falenas.
 Dead for 6 months.